1832051637/HonorCS2024-2025/README.md

-#  Spring 2025 Honor Computer Science Projects
+#  Spring 2025 Honor Computer Science Final Projects

 This repository contains the Honor CS final projects for the Spring 2025 semester.